deshindig/Slack_clone/README.md

 A bare-bones clone of the web application Slack.
 Front and back-end are fully separated.

-## Changelog (cleared 27th October in git hash "353c70c6e")

-* 02/11/2019: "u_id" added to user and users structures
-* 02/11/2019: member return objects (seen in channel/details) have "profile_img_url" property added to them
-* 02/11/2019: Restricted image uploads to only be for JPGs.
-If you want to do all images that's fine, this just makes it easier for everyone else.
-* 02/11/2019: standup/active route added (this is really trivial)

 Implemented features: